Bumps and redness on the face, how to get rid of them?

 Oily and combination skin

-• Oily skin: characterized by an overproduction of sebum, a marked shine, and a tendency towards imperfections.
+• Oily skin: characterized by an overproduction of sebum, a marked shine, and a tendency to imperfections.

-• Combination skin: it has an oily T-zone (forehead, nose, chin) while the cheeks remain normal or dry.
+• Combination skin: it has a T-zone (forehead, nose, chin) that is oilier while the cheeks remain normal or dry.

 Sensitive and reactive skin